Public-Health-Scotland/source-linkage-files/R_development_SOP.md

 ## Issues

-Any piece of work required will be logged as an Issue on GitHub.
+Any piece of work required will be logged as [an issue on GitHub](https://github.com/Public-Health-Scotland/source-linkage-files/issues).
 This allows each piece of work to be assigned to an individual to work on.
 It provides a well-organised workflow for the team to work collaboratively.

 ## Branching